microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/05-Reporting.md

 ## Context

-We need to build an API that reports the members' reconciled dataset back to them.
+We need to build an API that reports the members/users' reconciled dataset back to them.

 ## Requirements:
 - A report can be requested for a single or for all records.
-- Members will receive a report only for data they have ingested.
+- Members and Users will receive a report only for data they have ingested.
 - A reconciliation report can be requested at anytime, by any member, and the report result will be presented based on the most recent data present in the KV-store for the entire network.
 - Rules for reconciliation are described in [Reconciliation Logic ADR](https://github.com/microsoft/ccf-app-samples/blob/main/data-reconciliation-app/docs/adr/03-reconciliation-logic.md).
 - If a report turns out to be empty, an Error message shall be returned saying that user has no data to be reconciled